SANTA CRUZ — I honestly thought I was going to die.

 They strapped two of you into a full upper body harness in a “bucket”.
 The bucket would randomly flip as the ride rotated up and down.
 The ride designer calls it a “three-dimensional rocking, rolling, and rotating” ride.
 I called it insanity.

 You’d flip over facing the ground as Chaos spun and then twirl rapidly around as you climbed.
-The only time I was more terrified was parasailing over the ocean off Maui when I lost my grip on the harness.
+The only time I was more terrified was parasailing midway off Maui when I lost my grip on the harness.

 Chaos enjoyed a 13-year run at the Boardwalk before it was replaced with another ride.

-I can’t think of a better way to suggest heading to Santa Cruz especially if you have a few teens in your clan.
+I can’t think of a better reason to suggest heading to Santa Cruz especially if you have a few teens in your clan.

-The Boardwalk not only has ample thrill rides — 11 at last count— but also 15 family rides, 11 kids rides and seven other attractions plus food and shopping.
+The Boardwalk not only has ample thrill rides — 11 at last count— but also 19 family rides, 8 kids rides and nine other attractions plus food and shopping.

-It also four things that Great America and Marine World will never have — you can walk right onto the beach, you don’t have to pay an admission fee, ride lines are super reasonable on even the busiest days, and during the summer you can enjoy Friday Night Bands on the Beach without paying a cent to attend.
+It also four things that Great America and Marine World will never have — you can walk right onto the beach, you don’t have to pay an admission fee, ride lines are super reasonable on even the busiest days, and during the summer you can enjoy Thursday night bands from 8:30 to 10 p.m. on the Colonnade stage as well as free movies at 9 p.m. on the beach next to the Colonnade Stage without paying a cent to attend.

 The Boardwalk is the grandfather of California amusement parks having opened in 1907.
 Its charm is the fact it blends state-of-the-art thrill rides with century-old classics in an atmosphere that is semi-carnival as well as being on a beach.

 The two oldest rides alone — the Giant Dipper rollercoaster and the Looff grand carousel — are worth the 101-mile, 2-hour and 10-minute drive from Manteca.
-And you don’t have to buy the $39.95 all-day ride pass to use either.
+And you don’t have to buy the all-day ride pass ($39.95 weekdays and $59.95 on Saturdays and Sundays if you buy online prior to day you are attending) to use either.
+It should be noted that ride passes bought at the Boardwalk are $10 more.

 That is another charm of the Boardwalk.
-You can buy a My Boardwalk card for $50 and share it with others to access rides, games, amusements and arcades.
-So let’s say you’re a little older than a teen, thrill rides stopped thrilling you when you had your first grand kid, and if you still want to enjoy arguably the two greatest rides on the Boardwalk — the Giant Dipper and the carousel.
-The $50 card could be used for two people to ride the Great Dipper at $7 a pop as well as the carousel at $5 each and still have $26 left to spend on amusements or rides.
+You can buy a My Boardwalk Play Card for $50 and share it with others to access rides, games, amusements and arcades.
+So let’s say you’re a little older than a teen, thrill rides stopped thrilling you when you had your first grand kid, if you still want to enjoy arguably the two greatest rides on the Boardwalk — the Giant Dipper and the carousel.
+The $50 card could be used for two people to ride the Great Dipper at $8 a pop as well as the carousel at $6 each and still have $22 left to spend on amusements or rides.

 It’s a perfect way to get a couple of old fashioned thrills in, wander around the Boardwalk enjoying the sights, and taking in the beach between the San Lorenzo River and the Santa Cruz Municipal Wharf as well as the Pacific Ocean.